 You should consider asking your parent to sign a Representation Agreement and/ or a Power of Attorney.
 A Power of Attorney only gives you the authority to manage their financial affairs, while a Representation Agreement will include a Living Will, which will allow you to also manage their health and personal care.
 As this area is complex, you should always obtain qualified legal advice before entering into one of these agreements.

 We suggest that you use the same level of care in evaluating a home support agency as you would with any other service professional.
-Look for agencies with strong ties to the local health-care community.
+Do not allow price to be the key factor ; many agencies are not accredited and therefore can operate with lower standards.
+Ask the agency if they are accredited and ensure there are licensed Nurses on staff overseeing all care and medications.
+In addition, Look for agencies with strong ties to the local health-care community.
 Ask community groups and local agencies for referrals, or check with friends and family.
 Senior Centres can often provide additional guidance.
 A reputable agency will always do an assessment prior to providing services, and check back with clients and family members on a regular basis to monitor care issues.
-Interview more than one agency and compare their services and fees.
+Interview more than one agency.

 Yes, Live-In Caregivers stay with you on a 24 hours basis (with a daily break) and normally require their own private bedroom.
 The caregiver is also expected to cook and share meals.
 This will be discussed with the agencies represented at the time of assessment.